-Dr. Bander completed fellowship training in clinical urological oncology under Dr. Willet F. Whitmore, Jr., and an NIH Immunology Training Fellowship in the laboratory of Dr. Lloyd Old, both at Memorial Sloan-Kettering Cancer Center.
+Dr. Neil H. Bander completed fellowship training in urological oncology under Dr. Willet F. Whitmore, Jr. and an NIH Immunology Training Fellowship in the laboratory of Dr. Lloyd Old, both at Memorial Sloan-Kettering Cancer Center in New York City.
 After coming to NewYork-Presbyterian Hospital-Weill Cornell Medicine (NYPH/WCM), he focused on clinical urological oncology and the development of monoclonal antibodies for targeted cancer therapy.
-He has directed both a laboratory and translational clinical research program.

-In conclusion, Dr. Bander has exemplified the role of a clinician-scientist.
-He has used his laboratory efforts to develop clinical reagents that have spawned novel clinical trials that are unique in urological oncology and have already made a difference in the lives of prostate cancer patients.
+Dr. Bander has exemplified the role of a surgeon-scientist.
+He has used his clinical background and laboratory efforts to develop a translational research program that has spawned novel clinical trials that are unique in urological oncology and have already made a difference in the lives of prostate cancer patients.

 © 2016 Weill Cornell Medicine All rights reserved.